micmejia/bible-dump/NKJV/Ezekiel/Ezek 33.md

 then whoever hears the sound of the trumpet and does not take warning, if the sword comes and takes him away, his blood shall be on his _own_ head.

 ###### 5
 He heard the sound of the trumpet, but did not take warning; his blood shall be upon himself.
-But he who takes warning will [^a]save his life.
+But he who takes warning will save his life.

 ###### 6
 But if the watchman sees the sword coming and does not blow the trumpet, and the people are not warned, and the sword comes and takes _any_ person from among them, he is taken away in his iniquity; but his blood I will require at the watchman's hand.'